Shuunen/regex-converter/README.md

 > Convert any text content using one or multiple regex

+## Archived

+This repo is archived since it migrated to [Shuunen/monorepo](https://github.com/Shuunen/monorepo/tree/master/apps/regex-converter).

+Further development will be done there 🚀

 ## Thanks

 - [Eslint](https://eslint.org) : super tool to find & fix problems